 While conventional loans generally require a credit score of at least 620, higher scores usually mean more affordable loans.
 Due to loan level price adjustments — rate increases lenders can use to offset their risk when a borrower has a low credit score or is buying a home with a low purchase price — a conventional loan can be quite costly if your credit score is just so-so.

 When you take out a conventional 97 loan, you will owe private mortgage insurance (PMI) until you reach 20% equity in the home.
 PMI is calculated as a percentage of your loan amount and is included in your monthly mortgage payment.
 Once you have 20% equity, you can request that the PMI charge be removed.
 At 22%, the PMI requirement ends automatically.
+However, you still want to reach out to your current loan servicer to ensure it is removed.

 This is a big difference from FHA and USDA loans, both of which are government-backed.
 FHA loans are insured by the Federal Housing Administration (FHA) and require an upfront and annual mortgage insurance premium (MIP).
 The upfront fee is 1.75% of the loan amount, and on most FHA loans, the annual MIP is 0.85%, which is calculated each year based on the loan balance.